 CommunityAlly is a new AccessAlly add-on that allows you to create forums and groups where members can interact with each other, right inside your offerings.

-- Feed – where members can post updates
+- Feed – members post updates

-- Members – all of the participants of the group
+- Members – participants of the group

 - Settings – only visible to admins to allow for changing the group cover image, adding a group description, or adding a theme template (with a sidebar for example) to the group.

 This is the main page of a group and is probably where your members will spend most of their time in CommunityAlly.
-Here, users are able to:

-- Select a template to be used for your Group.
+- Select a template to be used for this Group.
 This is optional and could be helpful if you would like your group to have a sidebar.
 Templates are built using your WordPress theme.

-The Cover Image Tab
+Cover Image Tab

 Under the cover image, you’ll be able to change your group’s cover image by uploading an image of your choice.
 Recommended sizing is 1300 pixels wide by 300 pixels tall.